-Currently Colombia has DTT´s in force with Spain, Chile, Switzerland, Canada, Mexico, South Korea, Portugal, India, Czech Republic, UK & Northern Ireland, France, Italy, and Andean Community (Bolivia, Perú and Ecuador).
-The following DTTs are signed but they are not yet enforceable: Uruguay, UAE, Japan, Netherlands, Luxembourg and Brazil.
+Currently, Colombia has DTTs in force with Canada, Chile, Czech Republic, France, India, Italy, Mexico, Portugal, South Korea, Spain, Switzerland, the United Kingdom Northern Ireland, and the Andean Community (Bolivia, Perú and Ecuador).
+DTTs with the following territories are signed but are not yet enforceable: Brazil, Luxembourg, Japan, the Netherlands, the United Arab Emirates, and Uruguay.

 Colombia has also entered into an intergovernmental agreement (IGA) for the implementation of the Foreign Account Tax Compliance Act (FATCA) with the United States.
 Agreements for the interchange of tax information have also been entered into with other nations.

 Base Erosion and Profit Shifting (BEPS)

 Import of services rules expanded to be in scope, including all services (save for exception established by law), provided that the purchaser or beneficiary of the service is a Colombian tax resident, or has a domicile, PE, or place of economic activity in Colombia.

 From 1 July 2018, purchasers of digital services should be registered before the Colombian Tax Office, enact invoices, and pay VAT.
 Otherwise, VAT WHT should be made by the financial institutions over the payments made with debit or credit card or another prepayment method.
 See Value-added tax (VAT) in the Other taxes section.

 A CFC regime was introduced in 2016.
 This regime pretends to have a tax control on the income generated by foreign entities, which are managed by one or more tax residents in Colombia, that also meet the requirements to be considered as a controlled company: (i) Is a subordinated or controlled company according to the commercial regulations and (ii) is considered a foreign related party.